 I have not struck a perfect balance.
 My use of Twitter, for example, raises the issue of how one draws boundaries between work and non-work if you are fortunate enough to work in an occupation that includes some activities you love (like writing or political debate for me).
 So do speaking engagements, lectures and seminars that take place outside office hours.
-No relationship, or life, is perfect, and I continue to be conflicted about how to combine work, family time and politics with spending time with friends, for example.
+No relationship, or life, is perfect, and I continue to be conflicted about how to combine work, family time and politics with spending time with friends, and sitting reading fiction while eating biscuits.
 I have struggled with depression and a drive to perfectionism has contributed to this.
-Neither depression nor perfectionism have proved helpful in my writing or my career.
+Neither depression nor perfectionism have proved at all helpful to my writing or my career.

 Since writing the above, I’ve been made aware of the need to fight for our right to freedom of speech, both at work and beyond.
 As a gender critical feminist, I face intimidation via social media about expressing my views, sharing the evidence that informs those views, and calling for a debate.
 Like every other gender critical feminist I know, I encountered the current debate about whether transgender people should be able to self-identify as such (without fulfilling other legal and medical requirements) from the instinctive standpoint that I wanted to support transpeople’s rights.
 But after months of research, I concluded that this position would harm the rights of women, because so often what is being asked for is free access to women-only spaces.
 I then began to question the whole premise that someone can ‘transition’ from being a man to a woman or vice versa.
 You can’t change sex – biologically, that is impossible.
 And the notion that people can ‘feel’ like a woman or like a man seems socially conservative, implying as it does that being a woman rests on dressing or behaving in a ‘feminine’ way.
 Being a woman rests both on certain biological facts and on the experience of living in the world as a woman, from birth, an experience that is shaped by particular kinds of oppressions.
 A movement that claims to be advocating a liberating kind of ‘fluidity’ is in fact reinforcing and promoting highly conservative gendered stereotypes.